The Black Cat (US magazine): Umbstaetter

 The Black Cat was founded by Herman Umbstaetter, who had become wealthy in the advertising and publishing business in Baltimore by the late 1880s.
 In 1886, he attempted to start a magazine in Boston, proposing to price it at ten cents, but was unable to get funding.
-He worked in the UK for a while, but lost his fortune and returned to the US, spending some time in California before settling in Boston in about 1891.
+He worked in the United Kingdom for a while, but lost his fortune and returned to the US, spending some time in California before settling in Boston in about 1891.
 He again attempted to find capital to start a magazine and was again rebuffed.
 He finally launched The Black Cat in 1895, having saved enough money to start it on his own account.Umbstaetter planned to publish only short stories, and to acquire some of the stories through contests designed to attract amateur writers, rather than by paying well-established writers the market rate.
 His budget for fiction was about the same as it would have needed to be for a more conventional approach, but by publicizing the contests he hoped to attract more readers and get a wider variety of fiction.
 By the time he was able to put his plans into action, nearly ten years had passed since his original proposal to price it at ten cents and many other magazines had been launched at that price, so he decided to go "still further on the road of popular prices”, and set the price at five cents per issue.
 The price of paper had been dropping for some time, and he was not the first publisher to take advantage of it—the Ladies' Home Journal had been launched at 5 cents, and two fiction magazines, the Chap-Book and Bibelot, had recently been started at the same price.
 The Black Cat was launched in octavo format (about 5.5 × 8.5 in), the same size as the dime novels of the day.